-Belgium v France
+France stun Belgium to reach final

 Post update

-Kylian Mbappé (France) wins a free kick in the defensive half.
+Karim Benzema (France) wins a free kick in the attacking half.

 Post update